Joice-ops/Classification-Group-Project/README.md

 ## Results :memo:

-The final model Random Forest demonstrated strong performance metrics, indicating its effectiveness in identifying customers who are likely to churn.
+The final model Random Forest demonstrated strong performance metrics, with an accuracy score of 92%, indicating its effectiveness in identifying customers who are likely to churn.

 ## Conclusion :page_facing_up: